What is single trip travel insurance?

 Medical Travel Compared is intended for UK residents of all ages, and can help arrange cover for both short and long stay holidays.

-Once you have entered your details into our quoting system, you can then review the search results in price order.
-When purchasing a single trip policy, it’s important that you understand what you’re covered for.
+Once you have entered your details, you can then review the search results in price order.

 Frequently Asked Questions